allomhg/fcc-technical-documentation/README.md

 # fcc-technical-documentation
 Technical Documentation Page certification project for freeCodeCamp Responsive Web Design.

+## My comments

+ - Using the freeCodeCamp style guide for colours.
+ - Using the text from the example technical documentation page (see below).

 ## Project requirements

 Objective: Build an app that is functionally similar to https://technical-documentation-page.freecodecamp.rocks